MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nc-wsk-pfn_wsk_send_messages.md

 ## -description

-The **WskSendMessages** function sends multiple datagrams to the specified remote entity or group from the specified datagram socket.
-The socket must have been bound to a local address.
+The **WskSendMessages** function sends multiple datagrams to a remote transport address.

 ## -parameters